thundra-io/serverless-plugin-thundra/README.md

 ## Usage

-Thundra's serverless plugin allows you to automatically wrap your Python and Node.js Lambda functions to enable monitoring with Thundra.
+Thundra's serverless plugin allows you to automatically wrap your **Python**, **Node.js** and **Java** Lambda functions to enable monitoring with Thundra.

 Please ensure that along with this library, you also download the respective library of the Thundra agent related to the language in which you are developing.

-For Thundra's Python agent:
+- For Thundra's Python agent:

 ```bash
 pip3 install thundra -t .
 ```

-For Thundra's Node agent:
+- For Thundra's Node agent:

 ```bash
 npm install @thundra/core --save
 ```

+- For Thundra's Java agent, no need to install any Thundra Java dependency as Thundra Java agent comes through layer at runtime (not at build time).

 After installing the respective Thundra agent and Thundra's serverless plugin with the `npm install serverless-plugin-thundra`.
 Add it to your serverless plugins by including itunder the `plugins` section of your '.yml' file.